 Surgery is a method in which varicocele is treated by surgical methods.
 There are three surgical methods as follows :

-- Microsurgery: A surgery performed using a microscope.
-The procedure is complex but has less complications and less recurrence rate than open surgical method.
+• Microsurgery: A surgery performed using a microscope.
+The procedure is complex but has less complications and less recurrence rate than open surgical method and embolisation.

 What is Embolization for Varicocele ?

 Varicocele embolization is a minimally invasive outpatient procedure that only requires local anaesthesia.
 A radiologist inserts a tube into a major vein in your groin or neck through which instruments can be passed.
 Viewing your enlarged veins on a monitor, the doctor releases coils or a solution that causes scarring to create a blockage in the testicular veins, which interrupts the blood flow and repairs the varicocele.
-This procedure isn’t as widely used as surgery.
+This procedure isn’t as widely used or available as surgery.
+It is only done in large centres with ICU backup.

-After embolization, you can often return to work after two days, and begin exercising after a month.
+After embolization, you can often return to work after two days, and begin exercising as soon as your doctor allows for the fear of coil migration.

 Comparison between Microsurgery and Embolization